easywebhub/easywebhub-com/content/index.md

                 "name": "EasyWeb focus on UI/UX of  website which affects on viewers,  regardless of the device your users.
 Powerful framwork no limit the capabilty of designer or developers"
             },
             {
-                "title": "No restrict on existing website framework", "name": "Any website could migrate to EasyWeb, regardless WordPress, Joomla, Drupal,...
+                "title": "No restrict on existing websites",
+                "name": "Any website could migrate to EasyWeb, regardless WordPress, Joomla, Drupal,...
 And moreover, EasyWeb website could deploy on any servers, any where"
             },
             {